Björk (album)

-Björk is the only studio album by Icelandic singer Björk as a child singer, released on 18 December 1977 by Fálkinn.
+Björk is the only studio album by Icelandic singer Björk as a child singer, released in December 1977 by Fálkinn.
 In 1976, Björk appeared on Icelandic radio singing "I Love to Love" through the music school she attended, which led her to a record deal and the release, with the help of stepfather Sævar, of her first solo album in 1977.

 The album is reputed to be juvenilia work and it is not included in the singer's official solo discography, hence the 1993 release Debut is widely considered to be Björk's first studio album.

 Background

 The songs were a mixture of covers translated into Icelandic, like The Beatles' "The Fool on the Hill" ('Álfur Út Úr Hól'), Edgar Winter's "Alta Mira", Melanie Safka's "Christopher Robin" ('Bænin') and Stevie Wonder's song "Your Kiss Is Sweet" ('Búkolla'), but it also contained some songs written specifically for the album, like the song "Arabadrengurinn" ('The Arab Boy') written by stepfather Sævar, and one instrumental recorder-tribute to Icelandic painter Jóhannes Kjarval, written and performed by 11-year-old Björk.

 Björk was offered the chance to do a second album, but she turned it down.
 With the money she earned she bought herself a piano and started composing new songs of her own.

 The album was released in two formats, vinyl and cassette, in fairly limited edition (at least 7000 copies) and is rare outside of Iceland.

 It was recorded at Hljóðriti Studios in Reykjavík.
 Hildur Hauksdóttir (Björk's mother) designed the cover and the photo was taken at a local Reykjavík studio.